-The GSPDD0005 intercept is a sulphide vein emplaced in footwall volcaniclastic rocks (see photographs in Figures 3 and 4) that is oriented nearly perpendicular to the drill hole and appears to be close to true width.
-It is part of a broader mineralised zone that includes a second smaller interval of massive sulphide (0.37m @ 7.89% Ni from 105.85m) and several >0.4% Ni samples.
-This broader zone (including 2.2m of internal dilution) reports at 5.87m @ 6.38% Ni from 100.35m.
+The GSPDD0005 intercept is a sulphide vein emplaced in footwall volcaniclastic rocks (see photographs in Figure 3 and Figure 4) that is oriented nearly perpendicular to the drill hole and appears to be close to true width.
+It is part of a broader mineralised zone that includes a second smaller interval of massive sulphide (0.37m @ 7.89% Ni from 105.85m, now accompanied by 0.37m @ 3.23g/t Pd, 1.76 g/t Pt and 0.72g/t Au).
+GSPDD0005 was designed as a platform for DHEM surveying (drilled sub-parallel to the footwall contact for the length of the hole), and a cross section showing the trace of this hole is presented in Figure 5.